-The History of Motion Picture Arts Course explores motion picture as an art form, as a business, and a representation of society.
+This course explores motion picture as an art form, as a business, and a representation of society.
 Students examine how film has become a dominant force in American culture through the study of subjects like the birth of film, the golden age of silent film, World War II, non- Hollywood films, the New Cinema of the 1960s era, and the Hollywood Renaissance.